11 Haunted Places in Washington you need to visit

 Starvation Heights Sanitarium, Olalla

-Needless to say, this was not an effective treatment and a large number of her patients died.
+Needless to say, this was not an effective treatment, and a large number of her patients died.

 These bodies were incinerated within the sanitarium to cover up the mistreatment while Dr. Hazzard maintained her public image as a strong female leader.

 However, behind the scenes, she was evil and greedy.
-Today, the foundation of the building and the incinerator are all that really remains.
+Today, the foundation of the building and the incinerator are all that remains.

-Well, apart from the spirits of former patients that are said to be roaming the ruins that is!
+Well, apart from the spirits of former patients that are said to be roaming the ruins, that is!

 10. Northern State Mental Hospital, Sedro-Woolley